RaddN/dynamic-ajax-product-filters-for-woocommerce-pro/readme.txt

 = 😍 Key Features: =

-✅️  `Advanced Filtering Options`
-  	**By Query String** – Apply filters using query strings (e.g., ?filters).
-  	**AJAX-Powered** – Quick, reload-free filtering for an improved shopping experience.
+✅️  `Advanced Filtering Options`<br>&nbsp;&nbsp;**By Query String** – Apply filters using query strings (e.g., ?filters).<br>&nbsp;&nbsp;**AJAX-Powered** – Quick, reload-free filtering for an improved shopping experience.<br>
-✅️  `AJAX Filters, Pagination, and Sorting` – Optimize your store with fast real-time filtering, smooth pagination, and sorting for improved user experience.
+✅️  `AJAX Filters, Pagination, and Sorting` – Optimize your store with fast real-time filtering, smooth pagination, and sorting for improved user experience.<br>
-✅️  `Filter by Price, Rating, Category, Tags and Attributes` – Allow customers to filter by price, product category, rating, tags and attributes like size, color, brand, and more.
+✅️  `Filter by Price, Rating, Category, Tags and Attributes` – Allow customers to filter by price, product category, rating, tags and attributes like size, color, brand, and more.<br>
-✅️  `Custom and Premium Theme Support` – Fully compatible with custom themes as well as popular premium themes, ensuring easy integration.
+✅️  `Custom and Premium Theme Support` – Fully compatible with custom themes as well as popular premium themes, ensuring easy integration.<br>
-✅️  `Filter Visibility Control` – Customize the visibility of filters by product category or global settings.
+✅️  `Filter Visibility Control` – Customize the visibility of filters by product category or global settings.<br>
-✅️  `Shortcode Compatibility` – Add filters anywhere on your site with simple shortcode integration.
+✅️  `Shortcode Compatibility` – Add filters anywhere on your site with simple shortcode integration.<br>
-✅️  `Multiple User Interface Elements` – Choose from dropdowns, checkboxes, sliders, and more for varied and advanced filter options.
+✅️  `Multiple User Interface Elements` – Choose from dropdowns, checkboxes, sliders, and more for varied and advanced filter options.<br>
-✅️  `Speed and Faster` – Optimized for speed and faster than other plugins in this genre.
+✅️  `Speed and Faster` – Optimized for speed and faster than other plugins in this genre.<br>
-✅️  `New Styles for Filters` - Checkbox, radio, Select, Slider, Color, Image, and more.
+✅️  `New Styles for Filters` - Checkbox, radio, Select, Slider, Color, Image, and more.<br>
-✅️  `Upgraded Dropdowns (Select2 option)` -  Improve dropdown menus with our Select2 option for a more interactive and refined filtering experience.
+✅️  `Upgraded Dropdowns (Select2 option)` -  Improve dropdown menus with our Select2 option for a more interactive and refined filtering experience.<br>
-✅️  `Collapse Widget Options` - Collapse widget option with different settings.
+✅️  `Collapse Widget Options` - Collapse widget option with different settings.<br>
-✅️  `Advanced Elementor Styling` – Add advanced styling options for visually appealing filtering solutions.
+✅️  `Advanced Elementor Styling` – Add advanced styling options for visually appealing filtering solutions.<br>
-✅️  WordPress Widget, Search by Text, and Many More……
+✅️  WordPress Widget, Search by Text, and Many More……<br>

-= 🔥 Pro Features (Coming Soon): =
+= 🔥 Pro Features: =

 *  **Dynamic Filtering Options**
   * **With Permalinks** – Integrates with custom permalink structures (e.g., `brand/size/color`).